I COMMERCIAL OVERVIEW OF THE SHIPPING INDUSTRY

 Part II of the Carriage by Sea Act provides for certain protections and rights of passengers that apply to the international carriage of passengers (and luggage) but only if the contract for carriage has been made in a state that is party to the Athens Convention, as amended, and the place of departure or destination is in such a state.
 Moreover, the statute is inapplicable in the event that the applicable carriage is mandatorily the subject of a civil liability regime under another convention.
 This statute also contains a limitation of liability regime not unlike that contained in the law relating to the carriage of cargo.

 The Marshall Islands has adopted a Merchant Seaman Act, which codifies and expands on the older Seamen’s Protection Act.
 These Acts provide for, inter alia, prohibitions against unjustifiable discharge, overtime pay, repatriation rights and similar provisions.
 In addition, the Marshall Islands has acceded to the MLC.

 Second, the Marshall Islands has amended the Maritime Act to permit the registration of a vessel under construction and the recording of a mortgage against such a vessel.
-The value of this latter amendment will likely be limited to those circumstances wherein certain export subsidy programmes assist in the provision of construction finance but which, by their terms, require a mortgage as security.
-Before this, it was not possible to convey a security interest in a vessel under construction by way of a mortgage.
+The value of the latter amendment is likely to be limited to those circumstances wherein certain export subsidy programmes assist in the provision of construction finance but which, by their terms, require a mortgage as security.
+Previously, it was not possible to convey a security interest in a vessel under construction by way of a mortgage.